Employment Opportunities

 POSITION OVERVIEW

-Hours of Work: Monday - Friday, 12pm - 8:30pm.
-Later evening and weekend work may be required.
+Hours of Work: Standard work week.
+Monday - Friday, 11am - 7:30pm.
+Evening and weekend work will be required.

 ESSENTIAL RESPONSIBILITIES

-- Complies with all safety practices, procedures and rules.
+- Comply with all safety practices, procedures and rules.

 REQUIREMENTS AND QUALIFICATIONS